Egyptian Labour Corps: Organisation

 Grave of Sabit Harun Mohamed, Egyptian Labour Corps, in Adinkerke Military Cemetery, Belgium.

 The number of workers recruited into the Egyptian Labour Corps was half a million workers from Upper Egypt between 1914 and 1918, mainly organized into companies with 12 gangs forming one company.
 The gang was the working unit consisting of 50 men with a headman, often all belonging to one home village.
-These men often sang while they worked and this was thought to be an indication that they were happy, but one Egyptian chant sung by the workers was, "Kam Lehloh, Kam Yaum?" which translates as "How many days, how many nights?"
+These men often sang while they worked and this was thought to be an indication that they were happy, but one Egyptian chant sung by the workers was, "Kam Lelah, Kam Youm?" (كم ليلة كم يوم) which translates as "How many nights, how many days?"

 The Egyptian Labour Corps was described in February 1918 as organised into companies of 600 men with a subaltern commanding officer and two junior officers.
 Three to six of these companies formed a Camp under an officer commanding Egyptian Labour Corps of an Area.
 The officers were at first drawn from Arabic speaking Anglo-Egyptians and afterwards NCOs and privates were recruited from British units and trained in Arabic.
 Their level of proficiency was recognised by a special rate of extra duty pay.
 Supervision was provided by the reis of each gang and by civilian foremen who were paid from English £1/10/- to English £15/-/- per month.
 These civilian foremen were graded as 'NCO Foremen' provided with a uniform and treated as acting Non-commissioned officers of the ELC.

-Half a million Fellah from Upper Egypt were recruited into this corps.
+Half a million fellahin from Upper Egypt were recruited into this corps.